 It’s never too late to adopt good money habits, and it’s easier than you think.
 Practising some easy to follow money habits can help you avoid issues later, like when you could use a loan but don’t qualify because of previous bad credit or bad money habits.

 First and foremost, pay your bills on time.
-One of the biggest factors that affects your credit score is your payment history.
+One of the biggest factors that affects your credit score in Canada is your payment history.
 How late you are on payments, along with how many payments that you are late on all count towards your payment history.
-Pay on time, everytime.
+Pay on time, every time.

 The details of missed payments include:

-Your payment behavior and history is very influential towards your credit score, and should be carefully managed.
+Your payment behaviour and history is very influential towards your credit score, and should be carefully managed.
 Late payments mainly affect your credit score when you reach more than 30 days past due.

 You should also look closely at your credit utilization ratio, which is the amount you owe in comparison to the amount of credit available to you.
 By having lower utilization ratios, you generally have a better credit score.